Edwards Kirby Secures $1.2M Over Excessive Force Shooting Death

 Seeking Justice for a Family, Accountability of Public Officials

 Todd Burroughs died that early May morning as the result of three gunshot wounds fired by a Rockland County Sheriff’s Deputy.
-As Cate Edwards tells Lawyers Weekly, the body camera worn by the deputy who shot Burroughs – Frank Martin – had not been turned on until late into the encounter, and that the footage that did exist was very dark.
+The body camera worn by the deputy who shot Burroughs – Frank Martin – had not been turned on until late into the encounter, and that the footage that did exist was very dark.

 While no criminal charges were brought against the deputies, the family filed a lawsuit against Deputy Frank Martin, Rockingham County Sheriff Sam Page, and Liberty Mutual Insurance over federal deprivation of civil rights and wrongful death, claiming Martin’s use of deadly force was excessive and unauthorized.
 The other deputy at the scene, a trainee at the time, was dismissed from the claim.